3LucasZ/ez-find/README.md

 - Make the labels multi-line when it gets too long
 - Display the printer meta data xml properly
+- Selection for different types of DYMO printers
 - Non-admins can only search/view items/storages
 - Admins can create, update, delete, etc